-What makes racism wrong?
-Sexism?
-Speciesism?
-Each have their own complexities, but at the most general level, all three share a common error.
-They involve attributing moral significance to something that isn’t morally significant.
-A racist assumes that the division of people into various races allows you ascribe different moral worth to people.
+What is the error at the core of racism, sexism, and speciesism?
+Insofar as they can describe the attitude or beliefs of individuals, they involve attributing moral significance to something that isn’t morally significant.
+For instance, a racist assumes that the division of people into various races allows you ascribe different moral worth to people.
 A sexist is operating on the assumption that the division between sexes is a division that carries moral significance.
 A speciesist assumes that facts about species membership, all by themselves, enable us to make moral judgments.

-Each of the prejudices is wrong.
-And because people in dominant groups have been wrong for so long, systems, institutions, and cultural norms spring up with the prejudices embedded deep in their cores, nearly invisible to the people who reap the benefits.
-We struggle to grasp, let alone solve, all of the problems these prejudices have caused and continue to cause.
+Because people in dominant groups have held these views for so long, systems, institutions, and cultural norms spring up with the prejudices embedded deep in them, nearly invisible to the people who reap the benefits.
+We struggle to grasp, let alone solve, all of the problems these systems have caused and continue to cause.
 The inertia of the systems pushes the moral failures into the future

-When we look into the future, we see another form of oppression coming: substratism.
-(It is an unappealing term, and certainly distinct from its meaning in linguistics.)
+When we look into the future, we see another form of oppression coming.
+Let us call it substratism.

-What is it?
 Racism is prejudice on the basis of race; sexism on the basis of sex; speciesism on the basis of species.
 Substratism is prejudice on the basis of material substrate.
-We will face a widespread intellectual and moral failure in which carbon-based entities, like human beings, will receive preferential treatment at the expense of silicon-based entities.
-The prejudice involves attributing moral significance to the division between carbon and silicon substrate.
-The prejudice is wrong, and the seeds—set to grow into systems—are already here.
+We can expect to face a widespread intellectual and moral failure, individual and systematic, in which carbon-based entities, like human beings, receive preferential treatment at the expense of silicon-based entities.
+The prejudice attaches moral significance to the division between carbon and silicon substrate.

 Implicit in the prejudicial responses is the idea that some individuals deserve preferential treatment solely on the basis of their membership in certain groups.
 But the membership is not itself morally significant.